Who I am

 I have been a big fan of video games since I was very young.
 It was a means for me to make friends and hang out with them as well as just a way to have some casual fun whenever I’d be home from stressful days of school.
 I realized early on that I had a deep curiosity about their inner workings.
 I always wanted to learn exactly how they were developed, be it from the design standpoint or the programming one.
 I never could quite choose which one intrigued me more and as such I became very interested in the notion of being a technical designer, somewhere in the middle.

 But there’s more to why games have become what I want to do in the future.
 Games weren’t the only media that defined my younger years.
 I have played with the idea in my head of choosing a different creative role like directing, acting or writing.
-There is one very important reason why game development thrones over all: it is the most immersive means of engaging an audience.

 There’s one thing to see actors play on a screen and try and empathize with their emotions and completely another thing to directly interact with the world and make choices which can impact you as a player directly.
 You no longer have to struggle to empathize since the connection between the controlled character and the player is deeper than that between a viewer or reader and a main character.
-You make decisions and you face the consequences directly.
 I think that is an incredibly strong tool when you want to offer people an experience, one that is very useful but difficult to master.
 I’ve always liked a challenge though.